Want to earn maximum Southwest Points? The Southwest Performance Business is your BEST option! It earns the most points of ANY Southwest card.

 -

-Lyn Mettler is a longtime travel writer for US News & World Report, USA Today 10Best and The TODAY Show who created Families Fly Free, a program that teaches families her simple system to use travel rewards to fly for free.
+Lyn Mettler is a travel expert, author and longtime travel writer for US News & World Report, USA Today and The TODAY Show.
+Lyn is also the creator of the Secrets of a Travel Journalist Club, where she shares her Fly Free Formula and her insider tips for traveling easier gained from 25+ years as a professional travel journalist.
 She is one of the industry's foremost experts on collecting and using travel rewards with her expertise featured in major media outlets and on podcasts, television and radio.

 View all posts